jtayl222/social-security-claiming-simulator/README.md

-Below is a sample `README.md` you could use or adapt for your repository.
-Feel free to modify any sections to match the exact structure, requirements, or conventions of your project.
+Below is an updated `README.md` template that includes instructions for running both the **Streamlit** and **FastAPI** apps.
+Adjust file names, paths, or commands if your project structure differs.

 ---